Hempsons information governance statement, January 2023

 - You must keep confidential and secure all Hempsons’ Data in your possession or under your control.

-- you must have and maintain adequate and appropriate policies and procedures that provide robust protection for all Hempsons’ Data whilst in your possession or under your control; and
+- You must have and maintain, adequate and appropriate policies and procedures that provide robust protection for all Hempsons’ Data whilst in your possession or under your control.

 Use and Storage of Hempsons’ Data